 Learn how to make grape juice at home from scratch!
-How to pick the grapes, wash them, and turn them into juice.
+How to pick, wash, and turn grapes into juice.
 All you have to do is make it and drink it!

 When I was growing up, my grandparents had a grapevine in their yard.
 We used to watch the grapes grow from tiny green spheres into fully ripe, dark purple grapes.
 Come late summer, our whole family was at the grapevine, eating grapes for hours at a time.